rnw-community/rnw-community/packages/nestjs-webpack-swc/readme.md

 ## SWC bindings

-If your project is running inside the docker container and you host system has different architecture you may end up with `Error: Bindings not found` error, this is happening because when you install [SWC](https://swc.rs) it uses the bindings for your host machine, to fix this you can add the following `package.json` script and add it to `postinstall` script:
+If your project is running inside the docker container and your host system has different architecture you may end up with `Error: Bindings not found` SWC error, this is happening because when you install [SWC](https://swc.rs) it uses the bindings for your host machine, to fix this you can add the following `package.json` script and add it to `postinstall` script: